Hail Damage Claims

 Hailstorms are dangerous natural disasters with the potential to cause widespread damage.
 Hailstones fall at high speeds and have the potential to break windows, damage roofs and damage paneling.

 When hailstorms strike, we rely on our insurance company to pay for the damages.
 After all, you pay your premiums on time every month, so you expect your insurance company to be there for you.
 Contact an hail insurance claim lawyer if your provider has mishandled your claim or if they are unwilling to negotiate a greater settlement.

 Hail Damage Insurance Attorney in Texas

 It’s normal to feel frustrated or angry when you are mistreated by your insurance company.
 The insurance attorneys at LeMaster & Ahmed PLLC are well aware of the tactics these companies use.
 As your legal counsel, Ms. Ahmed and Ms. LeMaster will ensure your insurance company does not take advantage of you.
 They will advise you on how to negotiate with adjusters and represent you in court if necessary.

 Rather than dealing with an insurance company on your own, let the lawyers at LeMaster & Ahmed PLLC do it for you.
 Call (888) 306-2119 to schedule a consultation.
-We have offices in The Woodlands and Plano, but also assist policyholders in areas such as Houston, Dallas, Plano, San Antonio, Austin, Garland, Irving and Galveston.
+Our attorneys represent people throughout the Dallas and Houston area such as Houston, Dallas, Plano, San Antonio, Austin, Garland, Irving and Galveston.

 - Damage Commonly Caused by Hail Storms